 This is to avoid bacterial growth and general dirt building up in your water.
-It needs to be cleaned on a regular basis using chlorine or bromine.
-Both chemicals offer the same level of anti-bacterial and sanitising abilities, but chlorine seems to be the most popular amongst hot tub users.
+It needs to be cleaned on a regular basis using bromine chemicals or tablets.
 If you don’t regularly sanitise your hot tub water, the quality will quickly deteriorate, including bacterial growth, cloudy water and even white mould.
 These problems can be time-consuming to eradicate and in some cases you will need to completely drain the hot tub and replace it with clean water.

-There are two ways of using chlorine to clean your water.
-Firstly, you can purchase chlorine granules.
-You simply sprinkle the required amount into your hot tub until the water reaches the acceptable level of free chlorine.
+There are two ways of using bromine to clean your water.
+Firstly, you can purchase bromine granules.
+You simply sprinkle the required amount into your hot tub until the water reaches the acceptable level.
 You can also use the pH testing strips to check if you need to add more granules to the water.
-The amount of granules you need to use will depend on the hot tub you have and the required chlorine level you need to achieve.
-Alternatively, you can use chlorine or bromine tablets.
-You simply dispense a tablet via the dispenser and the tablet slowly releases the chlorine/bromine to clean the water and leave it looking crystal clear.
+The amount of granules you need to use will depend on the hot tub you have and the required level you need to achieve.
+Alternatively, you can use bromine tablets.
+You simply dispense a tablet via the dispenser and the tablet slowly releases the bromine to clean the water and leave it looking crystal clear.

 Tip: regardless of how often you use your hot tub, test your water everyday with one of the pH strips to keep your water quality at an optimum level.

 When you own a hard-shelled spa, like the range we stock at Better Living Outdoors, you can purchase filters that fit into the hot tub to help keep the water clean.
 Dirty water is pumped through the filter and clean water is pumped out through the jets.